Nature and society: synergies, conflicts, trade-offs

-Updated programme - more details of keynote speakers, side events & parallel sessions
+Updated programme - even more details of keynote speakers, side events & parallel sessions!

 The call for abstracts & proposal sessions is now closed.
 After having received numerous contributions for the different sessions and after having received numerous proposals for new sessions we have closed the call.
 Due to a limit on space and time during the actual conference, we are now in the process of deciding on and rearranging the different sessions.
 Those who have provided contributions will hear more in due course.
 In case of urgent requests, please contact Jiska van Dijk (Jiska.firstname.lastname@example.org).

 Synergies, conflicts and trade-offs in the relationship between nature and society are key processes in socio-ecological systems.
 While conflicts are regarded as challenging and difficult trade-offs between ecosystem services are often necessary, the search for synergies and win-win solutions are essential steps in finding lasting solutions to major socio-environmental issues.